wp-plugins/carousel-horizontal-posts-content-slider/readme.txt

 2.Activate the plugin through the 'Plugins' menu in WordPress.

-3. Log into Admin panel and go to Settings > Carousel Horizontal Posts Content Slider to change values.
+3.Log into Admin panel and go to Settings > Carousel Horizontal Posts Content Slider to change values.

 **Configuration**
 To display the slider, you can use any of the following methods.